Bank failure fallout is far from over, lawmakers say

 Roadblocks in the House

+Sen. J.D.
+Vance (R-Ohio) arrives for a Senate Banking, Housing, and Urban Affairs Committee hearing to hear Federal Reserve Chairman Jerome Powell’s semiannual Monetary Policy Report to Congress on Tuesday, March 7, 2023.

-Any such legislation could face a difficult road in the Republican-led House, where Financial Services Committee chair Rep. Patrick McHenry (N.C.) has sounded a reluctant tone on new legislation following the collapses of SVB and Signature.
+Any such legislation could face a difficult road in the Republican-led House, where Financial Services Committee Chair Rep. Patrick McHenry (R-N.C.) has sounded a reluctant tone on new legislation following the collapses of SVB and Signature.

 McHenry has received more than $275,000 from Signature Bank and has been leading a House inquiry into its failure.